ayoub-chaieb/ci-cd-final-project/.tekton/README.md

 # .tekton — Complete Tekton CI/CD + GitHub Trigger README
-This directory will contain all the Tekton workflows you create in the CI/CD Tools and Practices Final Project.
+This directory will contain all the Tekton workflows i created in this CI/CD Tools Practices project.

-**Goal:** provide a single, exhaustive reference describing every file in this folder and every step to install, test, and expose the Tekton pipeline + triggers (EventListener, TriggerBinding, TriggerTemplate) so GitHub webhooks automatically start pipeline runs.
+**Goal:** provide a single, exhaustive reference describing every file in this folder and every step to install, test, and expose the Tekton pipeline + triggers (EventListener, TriggerBinding, TriggerTemplate) so GitHub webhooks automatically start pipeline runs on push/pull request triggers.

 > **Namespace used in examples:** `sn-labs-ayoubchaieb7`
 > Replace with your namespace when running commands.